Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: INTRODUCTION

-In light of this, federated learning (FL) has emerged as a promising solution to tackle the aforementioned challenges of centralised ML \cite{[4.54],[3.11]}.
+In light of this, federated learning (FL) has emerged as a promising solution to tackle the aforementioned challenges of centralised ML \cite{[3.11]}.
 FL is a collaborative ML algorithm that uses distributed entities' datasets for local model training without the need to exchange any raw data with a central server.
-In FL, the role of cloud-based servers is limited to aggregating local models to come up with a global model to be shared with all nodes in the networks.
-Initially, a centralised server broadcast initial model parameters to participating devices, which leverage these parameters, as well as their on-board computing and storage capabilities for local model training.
+In FL, the role of cloud-based servers is limited to aggregating local models to develop a global model to be shared with all nodes in the network.
+Initially, a centralised server broadcasts initial model parameters to participating nodes, which leverage these parameters and their onboard resource capabilities for local model training.
 Next, once the training round is finished, each participant will send the local model updates to the FL server to aggregate the received local models.
-For enhanced accuracy, model training in FL is performed over multiple iterations; hence, after each training round, the server shares updated model parameters with participating devices, to be utilised for enhanced local training.
-By using FL, the amount of information that needs to be sent to the server is reduced significantly, allowing only model updates to be sent to the server and hence, alleviating the pressure on the network resources.
-Furthermore, FL protects the endpoints data privacy and security by allowing model training locally, where the data is generated.
+For enhanced accuracy, model training in FL is performed over multiple iterations; hence, after each training round, the server shares updated model parameters with participating devices to be utilised for the next training round.
+By using FL, the amount of data that needs to be sent to the server is reduced significantly, allowing only model updates to be sent to the server and hence, alleviating the pressure on the network resources.
+Furthermore, FL protects the endpoints' data privacy and security by allowing model training locally, where the data is generated.